 - What does the writer need to know about your company before writing a single word?

-- Ask the writer how you can help her create great content.
-Put it into a win-win perspective; you are trying to make her content shine so you can shine as well.
+- Ask the writer how you can help them create great content.
+Put it into a win-win perspective; you are trying to make their content shine so your company can shine as well.

 - Give anything the writer needs to create great content.

-If you follow the advice laid out in this article, you will be able to hire the best writers for your company.
+If you follow the advice laid out in this article, you will hire the best content writers for your company.